bizzclaw/dotnet-portfolio/README.md

 ### User Stories
 as a user, I want the main page to display some information about the developer, showing a hero at the top. below the hero will be two boxes, one will be titled "blog", the second will be titled "About"

-as a user, I want to be able to sign in using google authentication.
+as a user, I want to be able to sign in using standard authentication.

 as a User, I want to be able to click on "Blog" and switch to a view that shows up to 5 blog posts.